-Program: Bing Rewards
+Program: Bing (Microsoft) Rewards

-Rank: 80/100 – a legit program that can earn you gift cards to companies like Amazon and Starbucks.
+Summary: Totally legit program that can earn you gift cards to companies like Amazon and Starbucks.
 Not a way to get rich, but may be worth it for loyal Bing users.

 Bing Rewards is Microsoft’s loyalty program that rewards users for signing up and searching with Bing.
-It’s a legitimate program that is very easy to earn points, and won’t leave you wasting a bunch of time just to earn a few pennies.
+It’s a legitimate program that is very easy to earn points and won’t leave you wasting a bunch of time just to earn a few pennies.
 I’ve been a member of the program for awhile now, so I thought I’d write up a complete Bing Rewards review so others can decide if it’s a good fit for them or not.

-The program focuses mostly on giving credits for searches, although it does incorporate a few other daily fun tasks.
 Depending on how many points you’ve earned, you can reach higher member levels for added benefits.

-Points – How do they work?
+Payments – How do they “pay” you?

 Options for payment:

-Gift cards – Amazon, Starbucks, Burger King, Sephora, Toys R Us, XBox Live, Game Stop, and more
+Gift cards – Amazon, Starbucks, Burger King, Sephora, Toys R Us, Xbox Live, Game Stop, and more

 Sweepstakes entries – much lower point threshold but much less likely to get rewarded